What Eye Doctors Really Think About Eyelash Extensions

-Here's a message from your eye doctor: Please, please lay off of the eyelash extensions in 2019 (sorry, don't hate the messenger).
-Of all the lash enhancement options — glue-on lash strips, magnetic lashes, eyelash extensions, and growth solutions like Latisse — the optometrists we spoke to were adamant about one thing: eyelash extensions should be your last option.
+Here's a message from your eye doctor: Please, please lay off of the eyelash extensions in 2019.
+Sorry, don't hate the messenger.
+Of all the lash enhancement options — glue-on lash strips, magnetic lashes, eyelash extensions, and growth solutions like Rapidlash — the optometrists we spoke to were adamant about one thing: eyelash extensions should be your last option.

 Advertisement